smindel/silverstripe-gis/README.md

 ### Web Services

+The module exposes DataObjects in a web service in GeoJSON format.

-Filterable web services, specifically WFS and GeoJson are under construction.
+Filterable web services, specifically WFS are under construction.